RobTillaart/SD2405/README.md

 ### Low level: readRegister - writeRegister

-Allows to access all functionality the library did not implement (yet).
+Allows to access all functionality the library does not implement.
 Check datasheet for details per register.
 Use with care.